 Popular Patristics Series Volume 18

 Most of these works have never been translated into English before, and some are not available in any modern language.
-They offer an unparalleled glimpse of Mary's central importance in Christian faith and spirituality: as the one from whom GOd's Word took flesh.
+They offer an unparalleled glimpse of Mary's central importance in Christian faith and spirituality as the one from whom God's Word took flesh.
 In the liturgical celebration of her dormition, these ancient preachers offer us an icon of Christian hope for the transformation of our humanity.

-Brian E. Daly, S.J., is the Catherine F. Husking Professor of Theology at the University of Notre Dame.
+About the Author: Brian E. Daly, S.J., is the Catherine F. Husking Professor of Theology at the University of Notre Dame.